 Fig.14 New Teaching Insights

 Urban Education - Let students decide

 By the end of 2014, the team remained somewhat overwhelmed, still struggling for budgetary security and the establishment of Funding Phase III.
 While eventually funding was confirmed for another three years, the faculty decided to install a 2nd programme tackling public spaces from a more praxis-oriented perspective.
-The future lab Öffentlicher Raum (ÖR) was established to support our centre's urban studies expertise and to locally spread its international recognition.
+The future lab Öffentlicher Raum (ÖR) was established to support our centre's scientific urban studies expertise and to locally spread its international recognition.
 The TU Wien Sounding Board was also amended during this phase to include colleagues of the City of Vienna.
 This shift eventually produced interesting disputes as regards preferred candidate choices.
-In order not end up in a political stalemate, we introduced student evaluations of candidate's public hearings which finally became the main influencing tool in the Selection Committee's debates and decisions.
+In order not end up in a political stalemate, we introduced student evaluations of candidate's public hearings which finally became the main influencing tool in the Selection Committee's decisions.

 Working with and for refugees

 For the annual theme "Urban Culture, Public Space and Urban Past(s).
 Urban Peace and National Welfare" (CoVVP 2015) the new team chose to work on the topic of refuge and how refugees historically became involved in urban development routines as settlers, land owners and builders.
-In cooperation with colleagues from the faculty's Art Institute at our faculty, we got in touch with PROSA (Project School for All), an NGO offering language education to young refugees who are not obliged by age to attend the school.
-PROSA was a door opener for us and helped us to include post-colonial perspectives when teaching public space affairs.
-The tripartite consortium got in touch with the curators of

-the Urbanize! festival, outlining the plan to host an open one-week seminar "Displaced!" in the central location of the festival, a former office building of the finance department in Landstraße (3rd district).
-Over the summer break, however, the so called 'refugee crisis' gained momentum and by the time semester started and we were expecting our students to show up, the former finance department had already been turned into a makeshift emergency shelter for approximately 800 refugees.
+In cooperation with colleagues from the faculty's Art Institute, we got in touch with PROSA (Project School for All), an NGO offering language education to young refugees.
+PROSA was a door opener for us and helped us to include postcolonial perspectives when teaching public space affairs.
+The tripartite consortium got in touch with the curators of the Urbanize! festival, outlining the plan to host an open one-week seminar "Displaced!" in the central location of the festival, a former office building of the finance department in Landstraße (3rd district).
+Over the summer break, however, the so called 'refugee crisis' gained momentum and by the time semester started the former finance department had already been turned into a makeshift emergency shelter for approximately 800 refugees.
 Different groups were formed including PROSA students, many of them refugees who had already lived in Austria, to raise positive attitudes and approach the incoming refugees in their own languages to address their particular needs.
 The students designed open source maps for new arrivals in Vienna in many relevant languages, engaged with the administrators of the shelter - the Red Cross - to help build showers and furniture and also brought social life into the refugee shelter Vordere Zollamtstraße (VoZo).
-Our teaching team featured a former refugee who influenced a shift in pedagogical and collegial perspectives as she pointed to the fact that refugees have own agency and can take own decisions, and that this can particularly be enhanced if they are not living far away from opportunities: mobility, educational services, labour markets, family ties.
-The year saw two events "Table of Plenty I and II" emerge in which results were shown to a broader audience including an exhibition of student work in the rooms of the Gebietsbetreuung Stadterneuerung in Alsergrund (9th district).
+Our teaching team featured a former refugee who influenced a shift in pedagogical and collegial perspectives as she pointed to the fact that refugees have own agency and can take own decisions, and that this can particularly be enhanced if they are not living far away from urban opportunities: mobility, educational services, labour markets, family ties.
+The year saw two events "Table of Plenty I and II" emerge in which results were shown to a broader audience including an exhibition of participant's works in the rooms of the Gebietsbetreuung Stadterneuerung in Alsergrund (9th district).
 A group of PROSA, architecture, planning and IT students successively set up their own NGO.

-7 I. Introduction